notice writing

 Format of Notice Writing

-Notice writing is regarded as one of the easiest forms of writing, particularly for students.
+Notice writing is considered one of the easiest forms of writing, particularly for students.
 Similar to letters and articles, it follows a specific notice writing format, and marks are often awarded for adhering to this structure during assessments.
 To achieve full marks, it is essential to understand the proper format and presentation of a notice, ensuring it effectively serves its intended purpose.

 Key Elements of Notice Writing:

-• Title – The title should simply be the word “NOTICE”.
+• Title – The title should be the word “NOTICE”.
 This immediately informs readers that the message is formal and important.

 • Date – The date should be placed on the left-hand side of the notice.
 Including the date helps readers know when the notice was issued and can be used for future reference.